Shram-Insights-Pvt-Lts/organize-by-shram/README.md

 ### Step 5: Use the Extension

 1. Click the Organize by Shram extension icon in your toolbar
-2. Click "Organize Now" to create groups
+2. Click **"Organize Tabs"** to create groups
 3. Watch as your tabs are intelligently grouped (domain groups first, then semantic groups)!
-4. Use "Clear All Groups" to ungroup all tabs at once
+4. Use **"Ungroup"** to quickly remove all tab groups at once

+The extension features a clean, modern UI with:
+- Real-time status updates during organization
+- Privacy indicators showing local processing
+- Dark mode support matching your system preferences
+- Quick access to both organize and ungroup functions

 ## Configuration